nyg/Teaching-HEIGVD-AIT-2019-Labo-Docker/report/REPORT.md

 ![haproxy](img/task-0/haproxy.png)

-> [M1] Do you think we can use the current solution for a production environment?
-What are the main problems when deploying it in a production environment?
+> **[M1] Do you think we can use the current solution for a production environment?
+What are the main problems when deploying it in a production environment?**

-…
+The main problem is that if a node goes down (or the load balancer itself), there is no supervisor that will bring them up again (or start new ones).
+Another issue is that, as we can see in the next question, adding another node is pretty cumbersome and cannot be done dynamically.

-> [M2] Describe what you need to do to add new webapp container to the infrastructure.
+> **[M2] Describe what you need to do to add new webapp container to the infrastructure.
 Give the exact steps of what you have to do without modifiying the way the things are done.
-Hint: You probably have to modify some configuration and script files in a Docker image.
+Hint: You probably have to modify some configuration and script files in a Docker image.**

 We must add two environment variables in the `.env` file: